-The message is loud and clear: “we’re not applying simply because you have an opening.
+The message shown in this recruitment funnel is loud and clear: “we’re not applying simply because you have an opening.
 We want to know what it’s like to work for you and how you treat your employees, your customers, the community, the environment.”
 In other words, before a company can get the attention of top talent, it has to get its messaging just right.
 In the new hiring process, offering a paycheck with benefits is no longer enough.

 In LinkedIn’s Talent Trends Report, 56 percent listed employment brand as the most important factor in considering a new job.
 It’s simple – in the new hiring process, reputation matters most.
 Social media took branding out of the hands of management and placed it at the feet of the candidate.
 They can just as easily kick a company to the side as pick you up to play the game.
 Providing a positive culture, vision, values, and purpose are just as important to the new hiring process as pay and benefits.